GRE over IPsec

 GRE Network: Head-end Architecture

 Head-end architectures include a single-tier head-end where the point-to-point GRE network and crypto functionality co-exist on the same device.
 Dual-tier designs are where the point-to-point GRE network and crypto functionality are not implemented on the same device.
-Dual tier designs, the routing and GRE control planes are located on one device while the IPsec control plane is housed on another.
+In dual-tier designs, the routing and GRE control planes are located on one device, while the IPsec control plane is housed on another.

 what is generic routing encapsulation